anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentLinksApi.md

 <a id="securepaymentlinkspost"></a>
 # **SecurePaymentlinksPost**
-> PaymentLinkResponse SecurePaymentlinksPost (string xApiKey, string xAppKey, string xVersion, string origin, PaymentLinkRequest paymentLinkRequest)
+> PaymentLinkResponse SecurePaymentlinksPost (string xApiKey, string xAppKey, float xVersion, string origin, PaymentLinkRequest paymentLinkRequest)

 This API is used to create Payment Links